 point to one end, which is always present.”

 The trouble is that grief controls the time it takes, and it will take as long as it takes.
 You cannot fix a grieving person.
-Grief itself is something that is alive and wild, it opens you up, but as Francis Weller writes in his fantastic book The Wild Edge of Sorrow: “we have forgotten the language of grief and as a consequence the terrain of sorrow has become unfamiliar and estranged, leaving us confused, frightened and lost when grief comes near...when our grief cannot be spoken, it falls into shadow and re-arises in us as symptoms.”
+Grief, itself, is something that is alive and wild, it opens you up but, as Francis Weller writes, in his fantastic book The Wild Edge of Sorrow: “we have forgotten the language of grief and, as a consequence, the terrain of sorrow has become unfamiliar and estranged, leaving us confused, frightened and lost, when grief comes near...when our grief cannot be spoken, it falls into shadow and re-arises in us as symptoms.”

 As always, but even more so, you will need to take care of yourself.
-In times of grief you will need to cry, maybe five times a day but you have to do it.
+In times of grief, you will need to cry, maybe, five times a day, but you have to do it.
 Try to write everything down.
 Express the anger, the hurt, and the loss.
-Cook healthy food and eat it even if you’re not hungry.
-Every day do something that brings you joy.
-Be honest, but also take care not to slip into permeant self-pity.
-As easy as this is, and it is so easy!
+Cook healthy food and eat it, even if you”re not hungry.
+Every day, do something that brings you joy.
+Be honest, but also take care not to slip into permanent self-pity - as easy as this is - and it is so easy!
 It can deepen into depression and disease.

-Taking time for yourself will help you realise that there is new life waiting for you.
-It will also help you to love again, if that is what you want, and if the opportunity presents itself.
-If it doesn’t, it won’t matter because you know that you can take care of yourself.
+Taking time for yourself, will help you realise that there is new life waiting for you.
+It will also help you to love again, if that is what you want and, if the opportunity presents itself.
+If it doesn”t, it won”t matter, because you know that you can take care of yourself.

-Grief derives from the Latin gravis, meaning, “to bear”, this is also where our word “gravity” comes from.
+Grief derives from the Latin gravis, meaning, ’to bear’, this is also where our word ’gravity’ comes from.
 We are bound to grief, just as the tides of the sea are bound to the moon.
 For our ancestors, the moon was the mythical abode of the dead, and the morning dew was believed to be its tears or pearls.
-For the Persians, pearls were synonyms with sorrow and tears.
-There is also an older belief which tells us how the tears of those who grieve, help the deceased person on their final journey to the other shore.
-It is vital that grief is expressed, for without it the dead person fails to cross, and lingers on in this world.
+For the Persians, pearls were synonymous with sorrow and tears.
+There is also an older belief, which tells us how the tears, of those who grieve, help the deceased person on their final journey to the other shore.
+It is vital that grief is expressed for, without it, the dead person fails to cross, and lingers on in this world.

-Whatever your belief, everyone is faced with grief in some form or another, and it must be expressed, even the anger.
-When I think of Raven collapsed on that last trace of earth, I think of Alfred Lord Tennyson’s poem Maud, where he wrote:
+Whatever your belief, everyone is faced with grief, in some form or another, and it must be expressed, even the anger.
+When I think of Raven, collapsed on that last trace of earth, I think of Alfred Lord Tennyson”s poem Maud, where he wrote:

 “Always I long to creep